justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 - Automated testing using live content
 - Visual regression testing

-Disclaimer: I'm definitely not an expert when it comes to Bolt.
+Disclaimer: I'm definitely not an expert when it comes to BLT.
 I'm a fan and I've invested a good chunk of time learning as much as I can.
 This talk is really just walking through what I've learned so far.

 ## OVERVIEW